recommenders-team/recommenders/README.md

 [![Documentation Status](https://readthedocs.org/projects/microsoft-recommenders/badge/?version=latest)](https://microsoft-recommenders.readthedocs.io/en/latest/?badge=latest)

-## What's New (February 4, 2021)
+## What's New (June 1, 2021)

-We have a new release [Recommenders 0.5.0](https://github.com/microsoft/recommenders/releases/tag/0.5.0)!
+We surpassed 10k stars!

-It comes with lots of bug fixes, optimizations and 3 new algorithms, GeoIMC, Standard VAE and Multinomial VAE.
-We also added tools to facilitate the use of Microsoft News dataset (MIND).
-In addition, we published our KDD2020 tutorial where we built a recommender of COVID papers using Microsoft Academic Graph.
+Microsoft Recommenders repository has got 10k stars on GitHub and it has become definitely the most starred open-source recommender system project on GitHub.

-We also changed the default branch from master to main.
-Now when you download the repo, you will get the main branch.
+Truly thanks and congratulations to all the contributors to the repository.
+More advanced algorithms and their best practices are yet to come!

 See past announcements in [NEWS.md](NEWS.md).